sebschrader/bluemix-promocodes/README.md

 Usage
 -----
 Create a SQL database service and sendgrid service in Bluemix, if you haven't already.
-The database schema is `schema.sql`.
+The app will automatically set up the tables and indexes during startup, if they don't exists.
+In addition a SQL script that creates the database schema can be found in `schema.sql`, if you want to create the database manually.
-You can use the web console to create schema on the Bluemix SQL database.
+You can use the web console that is reachable from the Bluemix interface to execute SQL commands.

 ```bash
 # (Recommended) Create a virtualenv